PCP Drug Information

 PCP is Associated with Violent Damage to the Users and Others

 Some of the most brutal stories of abuse of self or violence inflicted on others involve PCP.
-One review in the Journal of Psychedelic Drugs from 1980 reported on a number of attacks, shootings and self-mutilations that occurred under its influence.
+One review in the Journal of Psychedelic Drugs from 1980 reported on a number of attacks, shootings, and self-mutilation that occurred under its influence.
 One heavy user reported that he heard voices that told him to hurt people or commit crimes.

 Those who arrive in the emergency room may be so disoriented that they are not able to tell doctors what drug they were abusing.
 They may also remain catatonic for days.
 PCP acts as a strong anesthetic so users may break bones or suffer other severe injuries without realizing it.